mattdowdell/notes/comments.md

 - People don't scale, but good documentation can.
 - Not all microservices are equal, critical services should be held to higher standards.
 - Avoid high latency, synchronous workflows; partition them off if they must exist.
+- Build dashboards to monitor metrics and understand normal behaviour, add alerts when well understood.